0xNF/Ellen/README.md

 # Ellen

-This project is a webserver that receives events from Gorilla IVAR into a Sqlite Database.
+This project is a webserver that receives events from Gorilla IVAR into either an `.xlsx` excel file or a `.sqlite` Sqlite Database.

-Because we are saving Gorilla data, the namesake is from The Ellen Fund, whose mission is to save real-life gorillas.
+Because we are saving Gorilla data, the namesake is from [The Ellen Fund](https://theellenfund.org/gorillas), whose mission is to save real-life gorillas.

 # Quick Install
 1. Install Python3.8 from the [Windows Store](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l?activetab=pivot:overviewtab)